Skip to main content

 Florida has specific rules about who can make a will, how it must be signed, how many witnesses are needed, and whether notarization is required.
 Here's everything you need to know about creating a valid last will and testament in FL.

-This is general information, not legal advice.
+General information, not legal advice.
 Laws can change.
 Consult a Florida attorney to confirm current requirements.

 Florida Will Requirements at a Glance